SrPancakes/REST_API/README.md

 ```

 ### **4. Set Up the Database**
-Ensure MariaDB is running on your Synology NAS.
+Ensure MariaDB or MySQL is running on your preferred host.
 Use the provided SQL scripts or Sequelize models to initialize the database schema.

 ```bash
 npm run db:init